-This course provides an intensive understanding of the etiology, progress and counseling strategies for addictive disorders.
+A course which provides an intensive understanding of the etiology, progress and counseling strategies for addictive disorders.
 Emphasis will be given to the DSM classification of addictive disorders, the interaction of addiction within and upon the family system, and effective techniques for counseling addicted persons and their families.